stephenreid321/stephenreid/app/markdown/coaching.md

 I would expect you to attend sessions on time and from a quiet place, free from distractions.
 If you need to cancel or reschedule a session, I would not charge as long as you provide at least 24 hours notice.

-Sessions are recorded, with recordings shared with you confidentially shortly after each session for your reflection and review.
-I might sometimes ask your permission to share a recording with my supervisor as part of my training.
+Sessions are recorded (unless you request otherwise), with recordings shared with you confidentially shortly after each session for your reflection and review.
+I might occasionally ask your permission to share a recording with a supervisor.